max298/steelseries_screen/README.md

 // after registration we also need to bind the event we're going to send api.bind_event();

-// do the actual drawing
-let text_style = MonoTextStyle::new(&FONT_6X10, BinaryColor::On);
+// do the actual drawing - note that we only target a display for apex-keyboards. use `api.display_*_mut()` for other devices let text_style = MonoTextStyle::new(&FONT_6X10, BinaryColor::On);
 Text::new("Hello World!", Point::new(0, 6), text_style).draw(&mut api.display_apex_mut());